-After the members of this congregation had migrated to the suburbs, they desired a space to accommodate them in their new locale.
-Since this was only the second house of worship that Blumberg had ever designed, the family packed up and headed to Europe, where they scoured the Continent from Israel to Paris to Vienna, researching synagogue design.
+After the members of this congregation had migrated to the suburbs of Atlantic City, they desired a facility to accommodate their sanctuary and religious school in their new locale.
+They selected a site in Northfield.
+Since this was only the second house of worship the firm had designed, Blumberg traveled to Israel and Europe from Paris to Vienna researching Synagogue design.

 Due to security concerns noted from the European experience the sanctuary design contains only skylights, no windows.